F0otsh0T/hcp-vault-azure/README.md

 # HashiCorp Vault in Azure

+***CAVEAT***: Many of the issues documented here in the previous version of the `vault-ent-starter` module for Azure has been resolved in version **1.0.0** @ https://registry.terraform.io/modules/hashicorp/vault-ent-starter/azure/1.0.0

 Utilizing off-the-shelf **TerraForm** providers and modules, stand up an instance of **Vault Enterprise** in **Azure**.

 | TOOL | TYPE | NAME | VERSION / BRANCH | NOTES |